 Pat Trudeau is a local photographer, blogger and community observer.
 He’s a regular contributor to kawarthaNOW.

 Pat’s views are his own.
-They do not necessarily reflect those of kawarthaNOW.com or of our sponsors or advertisers.
+They do not necessarily reflect those of kawarthaNOW.com or our sponsors or advertisers.